 Large embedding tables: The inputs to typical deep recommendation models can be numerical (user age or item price, for example) or categorical features (user ID or item ID, for example).
-Unlike numerical features, categorical features need to be transformed into numerical vectors to be fed into multilayer perceptron (MLP) layers for dense computation.
-This is facilitated by an embedding table that learns a mapping (“embeddings”) from the categorical to the numerical feature space.
+Unlike numerical features, categorical features must be transformed into numerical vectors to be fed into multilayer perceptron (MLP) layers for dense computation.
+This is facilitated by an embedding table that learns a mapping (embeddings) from the categorical to the numerical feature space.

 Embedding tables are therefore part of the model parameters and can be memory-intensive, reaching up to TB-scale for modern recommender systems.
 This is well beyond the onboard memory capacity of modern GPUs.
-Consequently, most existing solutions fall back to hosting embedding tables in CPU memory, which does not take advantage of high-bandwidth GPU memory leading to higher end-to-end latencies.
+Most existing solutions fall back to hosting embedding tables in CPU memory, which does not take advantage of high-bandwidth GPU memory and leads to higher end-to-end latencies.

 Deploying new models and online training updates: Customers want the option to frequently update their models according to market trends and new user data.
 Model updates should be seamlessly applied to inference deployments.

-Fault tolerance and high availability: Customers need to maintain the same level of SLA, preferably five-nines or above for mission-critical applications.
+Fault tolerance and high availability: Customers must maintain the same level of SLA, preferably five nines or higher for mission-critical applications.